 2015 CHTA Convention - Save the Date

 Calgary, Alberta will play host to the 2015 National Hemp Convention.
-Brush off your Stetsons and cowboy boots and joint us - November 17-19.
+Brush off your Stetsons and cowboy boots and join us - November 17-19.

 About the Canadian Hemp Trade Alliance